Wednesday, 29 September 2010

 She has trained in various aspects of creating and teaching art.
 She gained a Foundation Degree in Art & Design at Llandrillo College and continues to train for a professional print-maker’s qualification.

-Susie is a multimedia artist; she does screen printing, print-making, ceramics, paper cutting, cyanotype and painting.
+Susie is a multimedia artist.
+She does screen printing, print-making, ceramics, paper cutting, cyanotype and painting.
 One of the many threads in her work is a Victorian influence as shown below.

 She is based at the Regional Print Centre in Wrexham and often has items on sale at RhylCreate’s Gallery 36, 36 Kinmel Street, Rhyl, and Scala, Prestatyn, and other places.
 Here are more work samples: